codeconscious/duplicate-tag-finder/README.md

 ## TagCacher

 Pass two arguments to TagCacher.fsx:
-1. The directory containing your audio files
+1. The path of the directory containing your audio files
-2. The file that contains (or will contain, if it does not exist yet) your cached audio tags
+2. The path of the file that contains (or will contain, if it does not exist yet) your cached audio tags

 Run the script like this: